 They can be used in either comparative-static or inter-temporal modes.
 In the comparative-static mode, a base solution of the model is used as a point of departure.
 Then changes in certain policies or relations or exogenous factors are inserted into the structure and the model solved again.
 The equilibrium with the changes is compared to the equilibrium without the changes to demonstrate the impacts of the assumed changes.

 There is no time frame in the approach as the model has no mechanism for determining how long the markets take to clear in reaching the new equilibrium.

 In the inter-temporal mode, the model is constructed to solve for a new equilibria in a sequence of time periods (usually years).
-This requires specifying the results of one solution period as input into the next period (e.g. savings in period t becomes investment in period t+1), projecting certain variables (e.g. population), and fixing certain terminal conditions (e.g. minimum capita stock) so that the economy would be sustainable after the projection period.
-Otherwise the model would optimize consumption during the years covered at the expense of investment in later years, which would only pay off after the projection period and thus not have any value.
+This requires specifying the results of one solution period as input into the next period (e.g. savings in period t becomes investment in period t+1), projecting certain variables (e.g. population), and fixing certain terminal conditions (e.g. minimum capital stock) so that the economy would be sustainable after the projection period.
+Otherwise the model would optimize consumption during the years covered at the expense of investment in later years, which would only pay off after the projection period and thus have little if any value.

 These models require tremendous amounts of computation power and are very sensitive to the terminal conditions and the exogenous variables.
 They are impressive pieces of work.
 Of great value is the collection of data form a variety of perhaps inconsistent sources and fitting it into a consistent framework.
+The most important contribution to understanding the processes in developing economies is the SAM.
+It helps comprehend the actual structure and mechanisms driving the economy.
 The process of creating the model itself contributes a great deal to improving our understanding of an economy and how it works.
 That may be as important as use of the results of the model.